-What is compression leggings and why should you get one?
-This is your best guide to compression leggings for women and what to look for before buying.
+What are compression leggings and why should you get a pair?
+This is your guide to the best compression leggings for women and what to look for before buying.

 You've probably heard it before: Compression leggings (or tights) are often referred to as many of the must-haves in a modern sportswear wardrobe?

 Why?
 Hang on and we'll give you a quick run-through on all you need to know about compression leggings.

 Leggings (or tights) with compression are form-fitting sportswear worn by athletes or people who like to stay active.
 Compression garments in general are pieces of clothing that fit tightly around the skin and are designed to help increase blood flow, reduce muscle fatigue, and prevent strain.
 Many people wear compression leggings during exercise and after exercise to fully benefit from the sportswear recovery benefits.

 Compression leggings are usually worn to enhance performance or recovery speed while working out, doing sports or other exercises.

 Keeping the muscles warm to prevent muscle strain.

 Do BARA's tights have compression?

 Yes, all of BARA's tights have compression – some more than others.
 When shopping for compression tights or leggings, we recommend that you decide on a few things first: